DavidAslanyan/AWS-Certified-Solutions-Architect-Associate-Sandbox/Load-Balancers.md

   - **Transparent Network Gateway** – provides a single entry and exit point for all traffic.
   - **Load Balancer** – distributes traffic across multiple virtual appliances.
 - Uses the **GENEVE** protocol on **port 6081**.

+# Sticky Sessions (Session Affinity)

+Sticky Sessions (also known as **Session Affinity**) ensure that the same client is consistently routed to the same backend instance behind a Load Balancer.

+## Features

+- The same client is always redirected to the same EC2 instance.
+- Supported by:
+  - Classic Load Balancer (CLB)
+  - Application Load Balancer (ALB)
+  - Network Load Balancer (NLB)
+- For **CLB** and **ALB**, stickiness is implemented using **cookies**.
+- The cookie expiration time is configurable.

+## Use Case

+- Ensures users do not lose their session data when making multiple requests.

+## Considerations

+- Enabling stickiness can lead to an uneven distribution of traffic across backend EC2 instances.

+---

+# SSL/TLS Basics

+An **SSL/TLS certificate** encrypts traffic between clients and your Load Balancer, providing **encryption in transit**.

+## SSL vs TLS

+- **SSL (Secure Sockets Layer)** is the original protocol for encrypting network connections.
+- **TLS (Transport Layer Security)** is the newer, more secure version of SSL.
+- Although TLS is used today, the term **SSL certificate** is still commonly used.

+## Certificate Authorities (CAs)

+Public SSL/TLS certificates are issued by trusted **Certificate Authorities (CAs)**.

+Examples include:

+- Comodo
+- Symantec
+- GoDaddy
+- GlobalSign
+- DigiCert
+- Let's Encrypt

+## Certificate Expiration

+- SSL/TLS certificates have an expiration date.
+- Certificates must be renewed before they expire to maintain secure connections.